Safety Guarantees for Neural Network Dynamic Systems via Stochastic Barrier Functions: Minimally-invasive Barrier Controller Synthesis

 Recall that a feedback controller $\pi: \reals^n \to U$ is a function that assigns a control value to each state.
 Let $X_\pi \subseteq X_\safe$ be the set of states, to which $\pi$ assigns non-zero control values, i.e., $\pi(x) \neq 0$ for all $x \in X_\pi$.
 Further, we denote by $V(X)$ the volume of set $X \subset \reals^n$.
 Then, we say a feedback controller $\pi$ is \textit{minimally-invasive} if it minimizes $V(X_\pi)$.
 Moreover, we say $\pi$ is $\epsilon$-\textit{minimally-invasive} if $V(X_\pi) - \min_{\pi'} V(X_{\pi'}) \leq \epsilon$.
 In this work, we seek $\epsilon$-\textit{minimally-invasive} controller with an arbitrary small $\epsilon$.
 To this end, we make the observation that if the discretization of $X_\safe$ discussed in Section~\ref{sec:crown} is uniform, $V(X_\pi)$ for a given $\pi$ is directly proportional to the number of discrete regions in $Q$ to which $\pi$ applies a non-zero control.
 We denote by $Q_\pi$ the set of such regions.
 Then, a feedback controller $\pi$ that minimizes $|Q_\pi|$ is $\epsilon$-\textit{minimally-invasive}, and as the discretization becomes finer, $\epsilon$ monotonically approaches zero.
 Therefore, given barrier function $B(x)$, our first goal is to identify the minimal number of regions in $Q$ that require a non-zero controller to guarantee safety.
 Recall that, given $B(x)$, we require the safety probability to be $1-(\eta + \beta N) \geq \delta_\safe$.
 While $\eta$ is related to the value of $B(x)$ in the initial set, $\beta$ is a compensation needed to turn a sub-martingale inequality to a super-martingale inequality (Condition \eqref{constraint4} or \eqref{Eq:Cond5}).
 We can compute this compensation for each region $q \in Q$ by evaluating Condition \eqref{constraint4} or \eqref{Eq:Cond5}.
 Let $\beta_q$ denote the computed compensation term for region $q$.
 Then, region $q$ requires a non-zero controller if $\beta_q > (1 - \delta_\safe - \eta)/N$.

 We now turn our attention to designing a controller that reduces $\beta_q$.
-In our approach, we tap directly into the convex nature of the SOS polynomial $B(x)$ (SOS-convex).
+In our approach, we tap directly into the convex nature of the SOS polynomial $B(x)$ (SOS-convex \footnote{The SOS-convexity property for polynomials can be enforced algorithmically in the SDP program, which is a sufficient condition for convexity of polynomials \cite{Ahmadi2013SOSConvexLF}.}).
 Lemma~\ref{LemmaControl} shows that a controller that drives System~\eqref{Eqn:Extended Equations} to a point closest to the minimum point of $B(x)$, also robustly minimizes $\beta_q$.

 \begin{lemma} Given $B(x)$, let ${x^* = \arg \min_x B(x)}$, ${x' = \NN(x) + g u + v}$ as in System~\eqref{Eqn:Extended Equations}, and $\beta_q \geq E[B(x') \mid x] - B(x)$ for all $x$ in region $q \subseteq X_\safe$.
 Then, the controller that minimizes $\|\tilde{x}' -x^* \|_{1}$, where ${\tilde{x}' = \NN(x) + g u}$, also robustly minimizes $\beta_q$, i.e., minimizes an upper bound of $\beta_q$. \end{lemma} \begin{proof} Given that $B$ is a polynomial and $x'$ is affine in both $u$ and $v$, we can write $E[B(x') \mid x] = B(E[x'\mid x]) + \xi$, where $\xi$, called Jensen's gap \cite{liao2018sharpening}, is a non-negative polynomial of $x$, $u$, and moments $E[v^d]$, where $2\leq d \leq m$ is an even integer.
 This polynomial can always be upper bounded by a constant $\up{\xi} \geq 0$ for bounded $x$ and $u$.
 Then, with $\tilde{x}' = E[x']$, the min $\beta_q$ is upper bounded by